-Her now twelve year career began at the center as an intern.
+Her now sixteen year career began at the center as an intern.
 Emily’s early work at Volunteer Fairfax included managing the Volunteers for Change program and the development of the Businesslink corporate volunteer program.
 She continues to guide staff in providing opportunities for individuals and groups to engage in service; most recently this has included the development of Give Together a family volunteer day.

 Emily continues to stay involved in the community and enjoyed serving as a past president of the Northern Virginia Association for Volunteer Administration.
 Having trained extensively with the Points of Light Foundation/Hands on Network and Prudential Youth Leadership Institute curriculums, she saw a need to create a condensed version of this material and thus created the Volunteer Management Boot camp.
 She is a Leadership Fairfax Alumni (Class of 2012).

 She holds a degree in Public Administration from James Madison University.
 In her personal time she enjoys engaging her children in volunteering in their community.